VernonGrant/Emacsify/README.md

 `Ctrl+x o`                | ✓                   | switch cursor to another window
 `Ctrl+Alt+v`              |                     | scroll other window

+## Next Up

+- (ctrl+x left) go to previous file in group
+- (ctrl+x right) go to next file in group
+- (ctrl+tab) display available auto completions

 ## Known Issues

+- When commenting out an selected region, the region selection does not automatically disable.
 - When creating a vertical split, the cursor should say in the current window.
+- When pressing the undo keybinding (ctrl+/) there is a beep sound.